 All of these questions demonstrate the layers of questions that your students can work through (but not necessarily answer) by engaging in a metadata assignment.
-These questions can also prompt classroom discussion and an opportunity to crowdsource metadata for a digital object.
+These questions can also prompt classroom discussion and opportunity for crowdsourcing metadata for a digital object, similar to transcription work.

 While a metadata assignment can be engaged on its own or as part of a larger digitization project, digitization does not have to be part of this assignment.
 You can get your students to engage in a metadata assignment with already digitized and catalogued materials and focus solely on metadata creation.
 You can also connect with the Library to see if there are materials in their archives and special collections that could benefit from collaborative partnerships with your class.

-Either way, with digitization or not, after materials have been chosen for this assignment, either by you or your students, introduce your students to the Dublin Core, a metadata standard, and get them to develop and create a tracking mechanism, such as a form or spreadsheet, to ensure all the central datum is captured.
+Either way, after materials have been chosen for this assignment, either by you or your students, introduce your students to the Dublin Core, a metadata standard, and get them to develop and create a tracking mechanism, such as a form or spreadsheet, to ensure all the central datum is captured.
 Students can also “tag” the metadata they identify worthy of note on a website or even through Word or Excel.

 Remember that your students may identify aspects of the document or image that you would not identify as important.
 Rather than correcting them, have your students explain and rationalize their choices.
 Again, the emphasis on an experiential assignment such as this one is process as well as product.
 Students should articulate their process of metadata creation as a way to make evident the process of knowledge creation.
 Like with the Archives assignment, I direct you to K.J.
 Rawson’s article “The Rhetorical Power of Archival Description: Classifying Images of Gender Transgression” (2017) based on the Digital Transgender Archive and the Human Sexuality Collection at Cornell University Library.
-This article can be a starting point for your students to think about the power and process of metadata creation and archival description, like the transcription and data visualization assignment.
+This article can be a starting point for your students to think about the power and process of metadata creation and archival description and how it functions to shape knowing and knowledge.